 Cacti are amazing plants with unique adaptations that allow them to thrive in inhospitable terrain.
 One of these adaptations is spines.
-Most spines are large thorny looking things but some are fine and hairy, developing in clusters and may ring around the large spikes.
+Most spines are large thorny looking things, but some are fine and hairy, developing in clusters and may ring around the large spikes.
 These are called glochid spines.
 Plants with glochids are in the Opuntia family, as other cacti do not bear glochids.

 What are Glochids?

 Cactus glochids are not a feature with which to fool.
-Glochids in skin are irritating, difficult to remove and stay in for a long time.
+Glochids in skin are irritating, difficult to remove, and stay in for a long time.
 What are glochids?
 They are fine, hairy spines tipped with barbs.
 That makes them hard to get out of skin and the irritation persists for days without treatment.
 It’s wise to wear gloves and long sleeves if you are handling any of the plants in the Opuntia family.
 Failure to do so may result in some terrible itching and burning.

 Glochids occur in tufts, often around a main spine.
 They are deciduous and have backwards pulling barbs that resist removal.
 Glochid spines dislodge with even the gentlest touch.
 They are so fine and tiny that removal is almost impossible.
 You can barely see them, but you can sure feel glochids in skin.

 Plants with Glochids